SAP-samples/teched2022-DT264/exercises/ex3/README.md

     c.
 In case you made use of one of the Deep link URL-Schemes for SAP SuccessFactors the respective screen should open.

     >**NOTE:** If you don’t have an SAP SuccessFactors user, on IOS there is the possibility to use the Demo Mode of the SAP SuccessFactors app.
 Once enabled you can try the Deep links from SAP Mobile Start

+## Congrats

+I have the feeling, you are becoming a SAP Mobile Start professional!
+You successfully finished Exercise 3. 🥳

+You can now navigate to the [Overview](../).
+If your instructor already told you to continue with [Exercise 4](../ex4/), you navigate there using [this link](../ex4/).

 ## Footnotes